Yep, there it is, folks, right there in the Washington Examiner.

 Don't go away.

-According to Ronald Brownstein writing in the National Journal, President Barack Obama has shrunk to historic lows in support among blue-collar men.
+According to Ronald Brownstein, writing in the National Journal, President Barack Obama has shrunk to historic lows in support among blue-collar men.

-A national journal found this after a study of exit polls from past elections, a recent Quinnipiac Washington Post ABC News, by the way, that Washington Post ABC News poll is devastating for Obama.
+A National Journal found this after a study of exit polls from past elections, the recent Quinnipiac Washington Post-ABC News.

 What is it?

-Uh Romney is up by 14 in independence in that poll.
+Romney is up by 14 in independence in that poll.

 The 39% that Obama got in 2008 was actually the Democrat Party's best showing in the modern era.